apache/hudi/docs/_docs/2_2_writing_data.md

     this is added to enable users to create all the hudi datasets for related tables under one path in FS.
 The datasets are then created under the path - <base_path_prefix>/<database>/<table_to_be_ingested>.
 However you can override the paths for every table by setting the property hoodie.deltastreamer.ingestion.targetBasePath
 ```

-The following properties are needed to be set properly to ingest data using HoodieMultiTableDeltaStreamer.
+The following properties are needed to be set properly to ingest data using `HoodieMultiTableDeltaStreamer`.

 ```java
 hoodie.deltastreamer.ingestion.tablesToBeIngested